jessepav/lacygoill-wiki-backup/fasd.md

 Fasd has three matching modes: default, case-insensitive, and fuzzy.

-For a given set of queries (the set of command-line arguments passed to fasd), a path is a match if and only if:
+For a given set of queries (the set of command-line arguments passed to fasd), a path is a match iff:

-   1. Queries match the path *in order*.
+   1. queries match the path *in order*
-   2. The last query matches the *last segment* of the path.
+   2. the last query matches the *last segment* of the path

 If no match is found, fasd will try the same process ignoring case.
 If  still no  match is  found, fasd  will allow  extra characters  to be  placed